-In this mode the mode selector switch must be turned to the \neg \downarrow position.
+In this mode the mode selector switch must be turned to the mode position.

 With all controls calling for heat the motorised valve returns, mechanically diverting primary water to the central heating circuit.
-The pump will run and with sufficient primary water pressure the fan starts which results in a voltage produced by the DAPS.
+The pump and fan will run and the pressure differential switch will be activated.
 This in turn will energise the electronic ignition control box.
 The gas valve will be energised and the electrode will start to spark.